-As the title suggests, I am writing about abortion, more specifically the way in which the knowledge we have gained about the biology of human (and mammalian, generally) reproduction has been ignored, misconstrued, or deliberately distorted in the public debate.
+As the title suggests, I am writing about abortion, more specifically the way in which the knowledge we have gained about the biology of human reproduction has been ignored, misconstrued, or deliberately distorted in the public debate.
 This is an issue that deserves more words that I will give it here.
-But I believe that it is the kind of issue for which there is a lack of public clarity but an overabundance of public factional certainty both of which undermine wise, moral judgment.
+But I believe that it is the kind of issue for which there is a lack of public clarity and at the same time an overabundance of public factional certainty both of which undermine wise, moral judgment.

 First, let me perhaps upset some of my “liberal” friends.
+Although it may not be common, at times abortion is likened rhetorically to a form of contraception.
 As an a priori moral judgment, I do not accept abortion as a form of contraception.
 Actually, to suggest that it is is an oxymoron.
 Abortion does not prevent conception, it terminates the life of a conceived organism.

-That said, it is regularly claimed that access to abortion is grounded in a woman’s right to privacy with respect to her body.
+More commonly it is claimed that access to abortion is grounded in a woman’s right to privacy with respect to her body.
 Without doubt in mammalian reproduction the female has a profoundly intimate relationship biologically and emotionally with the organism developing within her.
 But that organism is not her.
 It does not share her genome though its genome is derived in part from her.

 The scientific study of human (and mammalian) gestation has discovered a number of developmental milestones: